kallama/eve-bot/README.md

 Announces Discord users that are not using their EVE character name
 Announces Discord users not on auth
-Announce add/update/delete for fleet and structure timers Parses zkillboard kill links in chat
+Announce add/update/delete for fleet and structure timers Announce timer 60, 30, and 5 minutes before
+Parses zkillboard kill links in chat
 Announces Alliance/Corp kills and losses to a defined channel